 Retired Captain Donald Kayser and Former Police Officer Lisa Hahn were instrumental in the getting the Police Department through the first accreditation process; it is a three-year accreditation award cycle.

 To retain its accredited status, the Creve Coeur Police Department is required to maintain compliance with applicable standards, keep its proofs of compliance up-to-date, live by the letter and spirit of those standards, submit to CALEA their appropriate accreditation continuation fees, as well as an annual report.
 Reaccreditation occurs at the end of the three years, following another successful on-site assessment and hearing before the Commission.
 Sergeant Jonathan McIntosh is the CALEA Accreditation Manager.
 He continues his efforts for maintaining CALEA compliance for the organization.
-The Creve Coeur Police Department was granted reaccreditation in 2018.
+The Creve Coeur Police Department was granted reaccreditation in 2018 and 2022.